Yago580/ebony-jackson/README.md

     <input type="image" src="images/chips/100.png" class="chip" onclick="postBet(100)">
 </div>
 ```
-Writing the html like this allowed the `postBet()` function to be really simple and clean.
+Writing the html like this allowed the `postBet()` function in `src/game.js` to be really simple and clean.
 ```javascript
 function postBet(amount) {
   player.postBet(amount);